 The dogs make an amazing traveling companion, helpful playmate, or just a good friend.

-American Water Spaniel is a medium-sized breed that typically stands 14 to 17 inches tall and weighs 25 to 45 pounds.
+American Water Spaniel, the state dog of Wisconsin, is a medium-sized breed that typically stands 14 to 17 inches tall and weighs 25 to 45 pounds.

 They are known for their dark chocolate or brown coloring and their wide noses with huge nostrils.

-When it comes to the dog’s lifespan it can drastically influence our decision whether to buy a certain breed or not.
-Yet, a lot of factors such as dog’s food habits, exercise, and care are vital to determine their life expectancy.
-On average your Spaniel may live for 10 to 14 years.
+When it comes to the dog’s lifespan, it can drastically influence our decision whether to buy a certain breed or not.
+Yet, many factors such as dog’s food habits, exercise, and care are vital to determine their life expectancy.
+On average, your Spaniel may live for 10 to 14 years.

 Provide your American Water Spaniel with high-quality nutrition formulated for medium-sized breeds.

 If you’re daunted by all the choices available, consult with your vet to find the right food for your dog.